Arshad9999/MeshItOut/CONTRIBUTING.md

-# Contributing to 2023-MeshNetworkAppDetection
+# Contributing to MeshItOut
-Thank you for considering to contribute to 2023-MeshNetworkAppDetection!
+Thank you for considering to contribute to MeshItOut!

 ## Pull Requests